-Introduction
+1. Introduction

-The NPort 6000 series of secure serial device servers has many exceptional features.
-More than 20 models comprise the NPort 6000 series of secure serial device servers.
-The main differences between the models are the number of ports and the type of network connection employed.
+The NPort 6000 Series of secure serial device servers has many exceptional features.
+Over 20 models comprise the NPort 6000 Series.
+The major differences between the models are the number of ports and the type of network connection employed.
 All instructions and information presented for the NPort 6000 apply to all models in the series.
 Any differences between models will be specified.
-Please refer to the Product Selection Chart section in this chapter for details on differences between models in the series.
+Refer to the Product Selection Chart section in this chapter for details on differences between models in the series.